chiedo/presentations/docs/a-primer-on-web3.md

 ## **The Centralization of Decentralization** 🚱

-- Web 1 became centralized because people didn't want to host their own servers
+- Web 1 and Web 2 became centralized because people didn't want to host their own servers
 - Web 3 is becoming centralized for the same reason.
 Ethereum and others live largely on AWS which defeats the purpose.
 Effectively AWS is a point of failure and censorship.
-- Additionally websites front-ends and assets lives largely on AWS.
+- Additionally website front-ends and assets lives largely on AWS even if the backend is on a blockchain

 ---

 ## **Decentralized Cloud Infastructure** 🌐

 - Decentralized infastructure solves this
-- By enabling anyone to deploy their blockchain platforms, website frontends and static assets on the equivalent of a decentralized AWS
+- By enabling anyone to deploy their blockchains (like ethereum nodes), website frontends and static assets on the equivalent of a decentralized AWS
 - First introduced by Dfinity as The Internet Computer
+- We won't talk about that much more today but wanted you to know it existed

 ---